koenigscode/introduction-to-python/docs/modules.md

 ## PIP

-pip is one of the most used package managers for Python and if you've got Python 3.4 or later it's already installed on your system.
+pip is Python's package manager and if you've got Python 3.4 or later it's already installed on your system.

 Installing a new package/module is as simple as running